-Ethernet Port Notes T1/T2 To allow Layer-4 Traffic Monitor blocking, put Layer 4Traffic Monitor on the sam network as the Web Security appliance.
-Recommended configuration: Device: Network TAP: Connect T1 to network TAP to receive outbound client traffic. • Connect T2 to network TAP to receive inbound internet traffic.
+Ethernet Port Notes Г1/Т2 To allow Layer-4 Traffic Monitor blocking, put Layer 4Traffic Monitor on the same network as the Web Security appliance.
+Recommended configuration: Device: Network TAP: • Connect T1 to network TAP to receive outbound client traffic. • Connect T2 to network TAP to receive inbound internet traffic.
 Other options: Device: Network TAP: • Use duplex cable on T1 to receive inbound and outbound traffic.
-Device: Spanned or mirrored port on a switch • Connect T1 to receive outbound client traffic and connect T2 to receive inbou internet traffic. • (Less preferred) Connect T1 using a half or full duplex cable to receive both inbound and outbound traffic.
-Device: Hub: • (Least preferred) Connect T1 using a duplex cable to receive both inbound an outbound traffic.
+Device: Spanned or mirrored port on a switch • Connect T1 to receive outbound client traffic and connect T2 to receive inboun internet traffic. • (Less preferred) Connect T1 using a half or full duplex cable to receive both inbound and outbound traffic.
+Device: Hub: • (Least preferred) Connect T1 using a duplex cable to receive both inbound and outbound traffic.
 The appliance listens to traffic on all TCP ports on these interfaces.

-Step 3 (Optional) To monitor Layer-4 traffic, connect the Appliance to a TAP, switch, or hub after the proxy ports and before any device that performs network address translation (NAT) on client IP addresses:
+(Optional) To monitor Layer-4 traffic, connect the Appliance to a TAP, switch, or hub after the proxy